“Think of the children!”

 Using youth as a mule to pass less-than-honest agendas and persuade public opinion is an age old artifice that dates back to the days of Hitler.
 Children have long been the number one propaganda tool used by politicians and special interest groups, to gain support for legislation that has hidden motives.
 Unfortunately, these children are only doing what they’ve been taught to do, unaware of the long term consequences.
 Which in this case, is sentencing adult smokers to disease and death.

 When public health groups use children to pass legislation that condemns adult smokers to cigarette addiction and death, they are hurting children.
-If public health really cared about our youth, they wouldn’t be lying about the life saving benefits of vaping and trying to keep smokers from making the switch.
+If these groups really cared about our youth, they wouldn’t be lying about the life saving benefits of vaping and trying to keep smokers from making the switch.
 Children learn by observing behavior of adults.
-Many children who experiment with tobacco products do so because the adults in their lives smoke.
+Many teens who experiment with tobacco products do so because the adults in their lives smoke.
 Society is doing the right thing by educating kids on the dangers of smoking and teaching them to make better and healthier choices.
-However, if we really want to reduce the numbers of kids who smoke, we need to start with the adults in their lives.
+However, if we really want to reduce the numbers of youth who smoke, we need to start with the adults in their lives.

 “Let’s save the children by saving their parents.”